commed-it/docs/27-oct/doc.md

 ## User Stories

-The first thing done regarding the planification of the project was to define the behaibour of our aplication in a list of user stories.
-This list, exposes all the actions that the user can do with our application and explains different ways of interacting with it.
+The first thing that was done regarding the planification of the project was to define the behavior of the application in a list of user stories.
+The next list exposes all of the actions that the user can do with it  as well as different ways of interacting with it.

 - **US1:** As a guest, I want to register in the application
 - **US2:** As a user, I want to log in to the application.
 - **US3:** As a registered user, I want to create a profile of my company.
-- **US4:** As a guest, I want to search for services or products so that I receive a list of services or products.
+- **US4:** As a guest, I want to search for services or products so that I receive said list.
 - **US5:** As a guest, I want to have a detailed view of the product/service.
 - **US6:** As a registered user who has a company profile, I want to create services/products.
-- **US7:** As a user, I want to connect to a company because of a publication.
+- **US7:** As a user, I want to be able to *connect* with a company that has made a publication.
-- **US8:** As a user, I need to chat with the company that I connected with.
+- **US8:** As a user, I need to be able to speak in a chat with the company that I connected.
-- **US9:** As a company, I want to chat with the users that have sent a message.
+- **US9:** As a company, I want to respond in the chat with the users that have sent messages.
-- **US10:** As a company, I want to send the Formal Offer which contains the contract pdf through the chat.
+- **US10:** As a company, I want to send a Formal Offer which contains a  contract as a PDF through the chat.
 - **US11:** As a company, I want to digitally sign contracts.
 - **US12:** As a user, I want to digitally sign contracts.